 |Beam Width:||23.5mm / 24.5mm / 19.5mm||23mm / 24mm / 19mm|

-Both tennis rackets have an isometric frame which Yonex claims to give a sweet spot that is 7% bigger than a conventional round frame.
+Both rackets also have an isometric frame which Yonex claims to give a sweet spot that is 7% bigger than a conventional round frame.

-In terms of differences, the 2022 version (332g) has a higher swing weight than the 2020 version (330g) but the difference is relatively small so the maneuverability of the 2022 version will be similar to that of the 2020 version.
+In terms of differences, the 2022 version (332) has a higher swing weight than the 2020 version (330) but the difference is relatively small so the maneuverability of both rackets will be very similar.

-The 2022 version of the Ezone 98 Tour (64) is also stiffer than the 2020 version (62) but this difference is not huge so both tennis rackets will have a similar feel.
+The 2022 version (64) is also stiffer than the 2020 version (62) but this difference is not huge so both frames will have a similar feel.

 Probably the biggest change made to the 2022 version is its beam width which has been increased by 0.5mm at the head, side, and throat.

-This slightly thicker beam width will mean you will get a bit more power from the 2022 version when compared with the 2020 version as the 2020 version was a relatively low powered tennis racket.
+This slightly thicker beam width will mean you will get a bit more power from the 2022 version when compared with the 2020 version as it was a relatively low powered frame.

 In terms of design, I like the new look of the 2022 version as I wasn’t a big fan of the shade of blue used in the 2020 version.

-I haven’t played with the 2022 version of the tennis racket yet so I can’t give you a definitive answer on this but if I am just looking at the differences in racket specs then there probably aren’t enough changes to the 2022 Ezone 98 Tour to warrant upgrading your 2020 Ezone 98 Tour.
+I haven’t played with the 2022 model of the racket yet so I can’t give you a definitive answer on this but if I am just looking at the differences in racket specs then there probably aren’t enough changes to the 2022 model to warrant upgrading the 2020 model.